Browsing Category

 Until the late 1840s the gold eagle, or $10.00 gold coin, was the highest denomination piece struck by the United States Mint.
 However, the discovery of a major gold find in California in 1848 prompted the U.S. government to investigate the striking of an even larger denomination gold coin, the legendary double eagle, or $20.00 piece.
 A unique Liberty Head design was created by Chief Engraver James B. Longacre for the new double eagle denomination and introduced into circulation in 1850.
 It was issued with few changes until its discontinuation in 1907.

-$10.00 Liberty Head (Eagle) Gold Coins For Sale on eBay
+$10.00 Liberty Head (Eagle) Gold Coins for Sale on eBay

 In the first decade of the 20th century, President Theodore Roosevelt wanted the nation to have gold coins that would rival the magnificent coinage of the ancient Greeks.
 To achieve this, he contracted the famous American sculpture Augustus Saint-Gaudens to prepare new coin designs.
 While Saint-Gaudens died before he could finish his work, his breathtaking designs were still adopted for the $10.00 and $20.00 gold coins.